statisticsnorway/ssb-timeseries/docs/architecture.md

     It represents a single time series dataset, bringing together its data and metadata.
     It provides a rich API for I/O, calculations, and data manipulation.
 -   **The `Catalog` module**: This provides functions for discovery and search within all datasets by name or metadata (tags) across all configured storage locations (repositories).
-    Although it provides critical functionality, a facade pattern hides the admitted complexity of managing the configuration and instantiating the `Catalog` and `Repository` objects behind the function `get_catalog()`.
+    The `get_catalog()` function acts as a simple facade, hiding the complexity of reading the configuration and instantiating the `Catalog` and `Repository` objects.

 ## Key Helper Modules